 You should ensure your browser (or other software) is capable of using and configured to use 'Transport Layer Security' (TLS) 1.1 or above, (TLS1.1 and 1.2).

 If you are uncertain about the type of secure connection your browser or other software can support, you can check it at How's my SSL.

-In order to do this and to comply with the PCI DSS requirements, we have to keep our network and applications up-to-date with the latest security protocols.
+In order to do this and to comply with the Payment Card Industry and Data Security Standard (PCI DSS) requirements, we have to keep our network and applications up-to-date with the latest security protocols.